-Stakeholder engagement: Project developers must provide evidence of the stakeholders that have been contacted and provide access to all responses to the IUCN UK Peatland Programme and the independent validation body appointed to oversee project validation.
-As a minimum, representatives of any stakeholder category defined in the guidance below deemed to have a material interest in the project shall be contacted.
-Every effort shall be made to reach these stakeholders, using alternative means of communication if initial contact is unsuccessful.
-Information about the proposed project shall be provided in a concise form, in plain English (and other languages or non-written form, where necessary to reach all necessary stakeholders).
-Stakeholders must be made aware that their comments (but not their contact details) will be passed to independent validation bodies working with the Peatland Code.
+Project developers must provide evidence of the relevant parties that have been contacted and provide access to all responses to the IUCN UK Peatland Programme and the independent validation body appointed to oversee project validation.
+As a minimum, individuals, organisations and groups in any of the categories defined in the guidance below deemed to have a material interest in the project shall be contacted.

+Every effort shall be made to reach representatives of these groups, using alternative means of communication if initial contact is unsuccessful.
+Information about the proposed project shall be provided in a concise form, in plain English (and other languages or non-written form, where necessary to reach all necessary parties).

+Those consulted must be made aware that their comments (but not their names or contact details) will be passed to independent validation bodies working with the Peatland Code.